❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 In the process of (galvanic) gold plating, a distinction is made between two types (2 & 3) of coating — one is a high-quality gold plating, the other merely a gold colour.

 1. The most durable form is of course the solid material from which a piece of jewellery is crafted.
-Quick reminder — we also offer customized solid alloys such as Fairtrade gold.
-Just contact us for a quote →

 2. High-quality gold plating is achieved when it is applied to silver objects with a layer thickness of at least 3 microns.
 This type is named after the French word ‘Vermeil’.
-For our jewellery, we use 935 sterling silver with a layer thickness of 3 microns for earrings, 5 microns for bangles, and 10 microns for rings.

-3. Materials such as brass or silver are used for costume or cheaper jewellery, which only have a layer thickness of less than one micron.
+3. Materials such as brass are used for costume or cheaper jewellery, which only have a layer thickness of less than one micron.
 This is less durable, and wears off very quickly, especially rings.

 Precious metals (= Edelmetalle)